Community Solar Farm FAQ

 While it is possible to offset 100% of the cost of the kilowatt-hours that you consume at your home or business, there are still small, monthly connection fees that you will owe to the utility.

 Can I offset multiple power bills with one CSF share?
-How many?
-Do they all have to be in my name?

 Yes, you can offset multiple utility accounts with a single CSF share, but those accounts must all be in your name.